 If you fail

 If you fail the test you should ask the examiner for some feedback to help prepare yourself for your next test.
-Your driving report form will also show you where you made any mistakes.
-You cannot take another practical test for three working days after failing your bus or lorry test.
+Your driving test report form will also show you where you made any mistakes.

 Driving test standards

 All examiners are trained to carry out the test to the same standard.
 They do not have pass or fail quotas.
 As long as you demonstrate the standard required you will pass your driving test.